Michael-lazenby/Provisioning-and-deploying-SQL/README.md

 <h3>Step 3: Connecting to SQL server</h3>
 <p>
 When connecting to the SQL server there are a couple of ways to do it.
-I choose to login through the Query editor but I could have also logged in using “SQL Server Management Studio”. </p>
+I choose to login through the Query editor but I could have also logged in using “SQL Server Management Studio”.
+If you are on a Mac you can download SQL Server management studio by using Docker or creating a VM. </p>

 <img src="https://i.imgur.com/QlOBCyM.png" height="70%" width="70%"/>
 <img src="https://i.imgur.com/TzG84U2.png" height="70%" width="70%"/>